demidenko05/beige-accandr/README.txt

 --------------------------------------------------------------------------------------------------------------

 On the 1-st application start:
+0. You should accept privacy policy to use this application.
+At the first start, if you allowed application to read and write storage (accepted permission), but when you pushed button "Start" and received message "No permissions!", then just restart application.
+  To restart application just push "Back", then push application start icon again.
+You can change given application permissions in "Settings - Applications and notifications"
 1. You should enter strong (see below) password to start Beigesoft EIS.
 Press "Start" button, then wait while server has been started
 2. A-Jetty CA certificate ajetty-ca.pem will be at the external storage.
 You have to install it as trusted Certificate Authority in the settings.